myIR, payments and more

 - the age of these children, and

-If you apply for parental tax credit after three months, you will get it as a lump sum after the end of the tax year.
+If you apply for PTC after three months from your child's birth, you'll receive your payment as a lump sum after the end of the tax year.

-These payments go towards the loss of income when they take parental leave or stop working to care for:
+These payments go towards the loss of income when you take parental leave to care for:

-- a child under the age of six who is now in their care.
+- a child under the age of six who is now in your care.

-You can get parental tax credit or paid parental leave.
+You can get PTC or paid parental leave.
 You can't get both payments for the same child.
-If you're entitled to both payments you'll need to decide which payments are best for your family.
+If you're entitled to both payments you'll need to decide which payment is best for your family.

-If you're coming off a benefit to start work you may be eligible for other Working for Families Tax Credits.
+If you're coming off a benefit to start work you may be eligible for other types of Working for Families Tax Credits.

-To make you receive all your entitlements, see Coming off a benefit.
+To make sure you receive all your entitlements, check our Coming off a benefit section.